Mike Pearson

 After graduating from Simpson College, Mike moved to Grinnell, Iowa where he had the chance to build his own cow herd in addition to working as an agricultural lender.

 Over the next 10 years, Mike left the world of finance and entered the world of media.
-He’s previously hosted “Market to Market” on Public Television, the Ag News Daily podcast, and currently, viewers can find him behind the anchor desk on “This Week in Agribusiness” on RFD-TV and listeners can hear him every day as the host of Agriculture of America, a daily ag-focused radio show carried by affiliate stations across the country.
+He’s previously hosted “Market to Market” on Public Television, the Ag News Daily podcast, and currently, viewers can find him behind the anchor desk on “This Week in Agribusiness” on RFD-TV.

 Join Mike Pearson, host of the nationally syndicated radio program Agriculture of America as he analyzes the variables moving the agriculture industry.
 Between the daily radio show and weekly television program “This Week in Agribusiness” which he cohosts with Max Armstrong, Mike interviews over 1000 professionals in the ag industry each year.
 These folks range from experts on the volatile commodity markets to Washington DC politicians, and trade experts from around the world.
 In this talk, Mike will synthesize what he’s learned from these professionals and helps the audience understand what might be ahead in the markets, in policy, and in trade.